EPFL-Center-for-Imaging/splinebox/docs/index.rst

      .. raw:: html

        <p style="margin-right: 3em">
-         In splinebox all we need to do is select a basis function and specify the number of knots M and that the spline is closed in the spline constructor.
+         In SplineBox all we need to do is select a basis function and specify the number of knots M and that the spline is closed in the spline constructor.
          The spline can then be fit to the data using its fit method.
        </p>